FirelightWP/easy-fancybox/readme.txt

 = Plugin conflicts =

+- **Better WP Security** randomly changes version numbers in linked file URLs, breaking the FancyBox stylesheet.
+Disable the option "Display random version number to all non-administrative users" in the Better WP Security settings.
 - By default **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
 - A conflict with the **WordPress Amazon Associate** plugin as been reported.
 A script provided by Amazon and the FancyBox script are incompatible.
 Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
 - There is a conflict between the **WP Slimstat** plugin and the Easy FancyBox script for YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - When using **WP-Minify**, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.
+- When using **W3 Total Cache**, minification needs to be switched off.
+You can try to run **WP-Minify** alongside W3TC to be able to exclude fancybox files (as suggested above) ans still have page speed benefit from minification.

 = Other =

 - When using multiple links on the same page to similar content, automatically or manually using the same class (for example `fancybox-youtube`), metadata on the second and following links (for example `{width:200,height:300}` in the class or data attribute) will be ignored.
 - When showing an iframe as inline content in FancyBox, the iframe will become blank after opening and closing it.
 The solution is to link directly to the iframe source and use `class="fancybox-iframe"` instead.
 - Embedded flash content that has no wmode or wmode 'window', is displayed above the overlay and other javascript rendered content like dropdown menus.
 WordPress does NOT check for missing wmode in oEmbed generated embed code.
 Since version 1.3.4.5, the missing wmode is added by this plugin for WP (auto-)embeds but not for other user-embedded content.
 Please make sure you set the wmode parameter to 'opaque' (best performance) or 'transparent' (only when you need transparency) for your embedded content.

 == Trouble Shooting ==